 iTunes deals app

-Let the app scan your library, and it automatically shows you related deals. or you can start a wish list to let CheapCharts know which items to keep an eye for you.
+Let the app scan your library, and it automatically shows you related bargains.
+Or you can start a wish list to let CheapCharts know which items to keep an eye for you.
 If you’re are looking for an artist or actor, in particular, just tap the search button to find if their content has a rebate.

 If you’re are looking for an artist or actor, in particular, just tap the search button to find if their content has a rebate.

-The one thing I don´t like about CheapChart is that, if notifications are on, you get this annoying number badge every time you turn your device on.
+The one thing I don´t like about CheapChart is that, if notifications are on, you get this annoying number badge every time you turn on your device.
 You can get rid of it by heading to the top left menu, and in My Deals, tap the eye on the right side corner.